 However, there may be instances when rather than processing effects in serial you wish to process them in parallel.
-That is, you wish to process two or more effects (in this example, EO and compression) each independently of the other, with the separately EO'd and compressed audio then mixed back together.
+That is, you wish to process two or more effects (in this example, EO and compression) each independently of the other, with the separately EO's example, EQ and compression) each independently of the other, with the separately EQ'd and compressed audio then mixed back together.
 Using this method, you can avoid applying the compressor to the EQ'd signal.